 - Fresh basil.
 Add the basil towards the end of the cooking process.
 Right before you add the cheese and stick the bowls in the oven.
 It provides another bright burst of fresh, herby flavor and tastes divine.

 - Mozzarella, provolone, and parmesan: Lasagna isn’t lasagna without tons of gooey, melty cheese.
 These three make up the cheesy topping on this soup.

 Tips for the Best Lasagna Soup

 Here are a few tips to keep in mind when making this recipe:

-1. You aren’t limited to lasagna noodles.
-If you don’t have any lasagna noodles on hand, that’s okay!
+- No lasagna noodles?
+No problem!
 Use elbow macaroni, bow ties, or some other type of pasta.
 It’ll all taste great.

 What to Serve with Crockpot Lasagna Soup

 My favorite thing to serve with this soup is buttery, fresh-from-the-oven garlic bread.
 Oh, man.
 It’s so good.

 This recipe is an excellent make-ahead or make-extra meal.
 The leftovers also keep well.
 Here are steps for storing and making the soup ahead of time:

 - To store.
 Store leftovers in an airtight container in the fridge for up to 4 days.
 Reheat it on the stove or in the microwave, but expect the noodles to get a bit mushy.